top of page

 • Loss of privileges

 Extrinsic motivation only works under certain conditions.
-If a person lacks the skills and support needed to complete a task, no amount of reward will be motivating: You could offer me millions of dollars to run an ultramarathon next week, but that reward cannot overcome my lack of physical conditioning and lack of knowledge about long-distance running.
-The reward (or consequence) also needs to be meaningful: I find running to be difficult, so offering me a ten-cent reward for each mile I run this week is not going to overcome my dislike of the task.
+If a person lacks the skills and support needed to complete a task, no amount of reward will be motivating: You could offer me millions of dollars to run an ultramarathon next week, but I still will not be able to complete the race.
+The reward (or consequence) also needs to be meaningful: I find running difficult, so offering me a ten-cent reward for each mile I run this week is not going to overcome my dislike of the task.
 As well, the reward must be connected to the task.
 As anyone who has trained a dog can tell you, a reward or consequence that comes too long after a behavior does not serve to reinforce the desired behavior.
-Last, a person has to trust that she is going to receive the promised reward.
+Last, a person has to trust that she is going to receive the promised, valuable reward.
 We adults encounter the trust problem when we use customer loyalty programs that make reward redemption so difficult that it is not practical, or we do not perceive the reward to have the anticipated value.

-There is also a lot of criticism of extrinsic reward, especially in progressive parenting and education circles.
+There is also a lot of criticism of extrinsic reward, especially from some progressive parenting and education groups.
 Some of the criticism is fair.
-As an example, I do agree that restructuring education to be more student-centered and inherently rewarding is a better option than finding ways to implement more in-school material rewards and consequences.
-Extrinsic reward also has limitations, and when we rely on it too heavily it can even diminish intrinsic motivation.
+As an example, I do agree that restructuring education to be more student-centered and inherently rewarding is a better option than finding ways to implement more in-school rewards and consequences.
+Extrinsic reward also has limitations, and when we rely on it too heavily it can diminish intrinsic motivation.
 However, there is a truism that guides my thinking about extrinsic motivation: We cannot control others, only our own behavior.
 The kid who says “You can’t make me!” is not entirely wrong.
 We can only provide incentives and disincentives—extrinsic motivation—for others’ behavior.
-To “make” someone do what they do not want to do would require unethical, cruel means, like physical force and coercion, and even those can fail.
+To “make” someone do what they do not want to do would require unethical, cruel means, and even those can fail.

 I acknowledge also that we must be careful about the motivators that we offer.
 As an example, using food treats or screen time as extrinsic motivation can be counter to developing a healthy lifelong relationship with such rewards.
 That said, we can be creative in finding meaningful motivators that match a child’s interests.
 Some to consider are below.